chromz/sketch-classifier/README.md

 ```

 # Running sketcher
-This repo has a pre trained CNN when you clone it so you can just run the following command to test the sketcher
+This repo has a pre trained CNN (85% Accuracy) when you clone it so you can just run the following command to test the sketcher

 ```bash
 python sketcher.py